sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 ### Note 1

 Keep in mind that it is possible to have the same attribute occur more than once in a given instance, so your code should handle this.
-What this means is that to get P(a=v|l), you do not divide by the frequency of l, but by the overall frequency of a and l occurring together.
+What this means is that to get p(a=v|l), you do not divide by the frequency of l, but by the overall frequency of a and l occurring together.
 This will give you the same value for the tennis data and the ppa data *before* you add your own features.

 In general, we can have lots instances of the same attribute with text classification -- for example, with twitter sentiment analysis, you will have tweets like: